Guinea holds contentious referendum despite coronavirus outbreak

 Despite the threat of coronavirus and an opposition boycott, a constitutional referendum was held in Guinea on Sunday that opponents of President Alpha Conde fear could allow him to govern for 12 more years.
 Opposition supporters heeding a call to disrupt the referendum and simultaneous legislative election attacked several polling stations in the capital Conakry, delaying the start of voting in some districts.

-Security forces were quick to contain the pockets of unrest and there was no immediate report of significant casualties.
-The opposition boycott all but ensures the new basic law will be approved when results are announced in the coming days, despite the risk it could trigger wider unrest that would, along with coronavirus, threaten Guinea's mining economy.
+At least two people were killed in the unrest and the staff of one polling station were kidnapped, the security ministry said in a televised statement.
+It also reported a failed attempt to blow up a vehicle.
+The opposition boycott all but ensures the new basic law will be approved when results are announced in the coming days, despite the risk it could trigger wider unrest that would, along with the coronavirus, threaten Guinea's mining economy.

 With the first two cases of the COVID-19 disease recorded in the country, some polling stations required voters to wash their hands before casting their ballot and radio stations reminded citizens to keep their distance from one another.
 "Even if people are aware (of the coronavirus risk), that won't stop those who want to come out and vote.
 I'm trying not to stand too close to others because you never know," said 26-year-old student Ndeye Toure after voting.